 Some studies suggest drinking water before going to bed, while others – the opposite.
 Drinking water throughout the day is the balance we need to strike in order to stay hydrated.
 Consumption of water should reduce around dinner time.
 This avoids the urge to break sleep and empty the bladder.

 There are chemicals in our brain that prompt us to get to bed, and caffeine blocks those signals, thus keeping us alert and awake.
 It is noteworthy that we turn to coffee to keep us awake during the exams.
 Coffee during dinner time – a definite no.

 The drowsiness that alcohol supplies is not to be confused with sleep.
 Alcohol keeps a person in the lighter regions of sleep, which is why it is possible to wake up feeling extremely tired and sore.

 Get Them Young

 It is necessary to inculcate a proper sleep schedule from a young age.
 Fixed times to sleep and arise, proper diet, exercise, refraining from electronic devices and the right amount of room light contribute to excellent sleep.
-It also avoids the need to investing in therapies and treatments later.
+It also avoids the need to invest in therapies and treatments later.